-Note that the Burrows Wheeler compression method is not supported by any other compression program.
+Note that the Burrows Wheeler compression method is not supported by any other ompression program.
 Only SyncBackSE and SyncBackPro can be used to restore Burrows Wheeler compressed files.

 BZip2 is similar to the Burrows Wheeler compression method except that it is compatible with some compression programs, e.g. WinZip 11.
 Note that in some cases, e.g. with highly random data, the compression speed can be very slow as compared to the other compression methods.
 However, it generally provides the best compression level.
-A BZip2 compression is a Pro only feature.

 LZMA (Lempel-Ziv-Markov chain-Algorithm) uses an improved and optimized version of the Lempel-Ziv (LZ77) compression algorithm, backed by a Markov chain range encoder.
 It uses a variable dictionary size.
 It is compatible with some compression programs, e.g. WinZip 12.
 LZMA typically provides much better compression than the Deflate and Deflate64 algorithms at the expense of speed and memory usage when compressing.
 It also typically provides compression ratios a little better than BZip2/BWT while being a little faster.
-LZMA compression is a Pro only feature.